-The result is Pasta Mancini's Turanicum Durum Wheat Penne Lisce : earth-coloured and with a pronounced smell of grain when cooked.
+The result is Pasta Mancini's Turanicum Durum Wheat Penne Lisce: earth-coloured and with a pronounced smell of wheat when cooked.
+Dried at temperatures below 45° for 22 hours, they have a length of 45 mm and a diameter of 8,5 mm.
 Their cooking time is between 7 and 9 minutes.

 Given the delicacy of its structure, it is recommended a cautious, fast passage in the pan during stirring with the sauce, in order to mantain unaltered all the peculiarities of texture and taste.